wp-plugins/add-meta-tags/readme.txt

 It is actively maintained since 2006 (historical [Add-Meta-Tags home](http://www.g-loaded.eu/2006/01/05/add-meta-tags-wordpress-plugin/ "Official historical Add-Meta-Tags Homepage")).

 *Add-Meta-Tags* is one of the personal software projects of George Notaras.
 It is developed in his free time and released to the open source WordPress community as Free software.
+If you are looking for technical documentation, please visit the [Add-Meta-Tags development website's wiki](http://www.codetrax.org/projects/wp-add-meta-tags/wiki).

 = Highlights of the latest releases =

-- Since v2.8.7 a basic template tag for the generation of a *semantic breadcrumb trail* for hierarchically structured content types, such as pages, is available for use in your themes ([read more](http://www.codetrax.org/projects/wp-add-meta-tags/wiki/Semantic_Breadcrumbs)).
+- Since v2.8.7 a basic template tag for the generation of a *semantic breadcrumb trail* for hierarchically structured content types, such as pages, is available for use in your themes ([more info](http://www.codetrax.org/projects/wp-add-meta-tags/wiki/Semantic_Breadcrumbs)).
-- Since v2.8.1 Add-Meta-Tags supports the generation of metadata for *product* and *product group* pages for the *WooCommerce* and *Easy-Digital-Downloads* e-commerce plugins.
+- Since v2.8.1 Add-Meta-Tags supports the generation of metadata for *product* and *product group* pages for the *WooCommerce* and *Easy-Digital-Downloads* e-commerce plugins ([more info](http://www.codetrax.org/projects/wp-add-meta-tags/wiki/Metadata_Generators_Key_Notes#Metadata-for-products).

 = Goals =